Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   here.
 - JHV `HPC` rendering is validated against Astropy for the WCS and sampling path covered by this note.
-- the `CAR` and `CEA` cases are validated against Astropy for the source WCS interpretation and sampling path on full-Sun surface maps.
+- the `CAR` and explicitly unit-labelled `CEA` cases are validated directly against Astropy for the source WCS interpretation and sampling path; the normalized missing-unit CEA case is first converted to its equivalent angular CEA header for the Astropy comparison.
 - the Electron/WebGL2 checks run the JHV GLSL coordinate path directly;
   on Metal/ANGLE, the worst measured difference from the Python/Astropy reference is about `0.002` source-image pixels.